MFahad777/visual-node/docs/04-node-reference/06-control-flow.md

 # Control Flow nodes

-Both nodes here are compiled specially: their own `emit()` functions are defensive stubs that always throw — the real compilation happens inside the shared [exec-chain walker](/core-concepts/how-codegen-works), since a fork into two independent downstream sub-chains can't be expressed as a flat `{imports, setup, body}` fragment the way every other node type's output can.
+All three nodes here are compiled specially: their own `emit()` functions are defensive stubs that always throw — the real compilation happens inside the shared [exec-chain walker](/core-concepts/how-codegen-works), since a fork into independent downstream sub-chains can't be expressed as a flat `{imports, setup, body}` fragment the way every other node type's output can.